 If you have symptoms of amyloidosis, medical tests may include lab work, imaging or biopsy.
 These tests help your care team not only detect amyloidosis but also examine which organs may be affected.

 Some amyloidosis symptoms include:

 - Enlarged heart

 - Swelling, tingling or numbness in the limbs

 - Digestive issues

 - Skin changes, including purple patches around the eyes and bruising

 Treatment for amyloidosis requires a customized plan of care based on your type of amyloidosis and the extent of your condition.
 We specialize in caring for primary (AL) amyloidosis and hereditary (ATTR) amyloidosis.

-Some of our advanced treatments include:
+Some of our advanced amyloidosis treatments in Dallas include: